 - Lean-to-steer technology helps children with coordination and balance skills

 - It offers a smooth, quiet ride on even the bumpiest surfaces.

 - Removable, foldable seat gives children the option to sit or stand

 - Suitable for children between the ages of 3 and 10

 - Back wheel wears out quickly with regular braking

 Best for learning

-The Chillafish Scotti (check price on Amazon) is an excellent ride for first-timers or little ones that are hesitant to hit the pavement.
+The Chillafish Scotti (check price on Bed Bath & Beyond) is an excellent ride for first-timers or little ones that are hesitant to hit the pavement.
 The lean-to-steer scooter has a twin-tip, anti-slip deck with an integrated brake.
 Children are likely to gain confidence and skill with the help of the bonus wheel and extra-symmetrical footpad.
 It also has a durable steel frame and adjustable height handlebars with ultra-comfy grips.
 The scooter is suitable for children ages 3 and up.